survivejs/react-book/manuscript/developing_with_webpack.md

 Go to **http://localhost:8080** and you should see something.
 If you want to use some other port than 8080, you can pass `--port` parameter (ie. `--port 4000`) to *webpack-dev-server*.

+Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
+It provides an iframe showing a status bar that indicates the status of the rebundling process.
+You can see this same information at your browser console log.
+It also injects `webpack-dev-server.js` automatically.
+So if you use the dev server through that specific url, you don't need that `script` line of ours at `index.html`.

 T> Note that scripts such as `start` or `test` are special cases.
 You can run them directly through `npm`.
 Normally you run these scripts through `npm run` (ie `npm run start` or `npm run build`).

-T> Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
-It provides an iframe showing a status bar that indicates the status of the rebundling process.
-You can alternatively examine your browser log for the same information and possible errors.

 ## Automatic Browser Refresh